irushawn/movielens_recommender__system/README.md

 ```bash
 streamlit run app.py
 ```
 - Open the provided local URL in your browser to interact with the MovieLens Recommendation System.
 - Explore recommendations, analytics, and model performance through the web interface.

 ### Jupyter Notebook

-- The full modeling pipeline, data exploration, and evaluation are documented in `index.ipynb`.
+- The full modeling pipeline, data exploration, and evaluation are documented in [`index.ipynb`](index.ipynb).
 - Open the notebook in JupyterLab or VSCode to review and experiment with the code.

+---

 ## Methodology